mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 The [`causal_reads`](../Routers/ReadWriteSplit.md#causal_reads) parameter
 enables distributed consistent reads with MariaDB version 10.2 and newer.

+### Named Server Filter

+The `source` parameter can now contain a list of comma separated addresses.

 ### Interactive Mode for MaxCtrl

 MaxCtrl can now be started in an interactive mode similar to MaxAdmin.
 This